ujjwal-kr/ujjwal-kr/README.md

 - 🌱 I’m learning some C to make a freakin kernel someday, but currently reversing binaries ;).
 - 💬 Ask me anything about full stack web development, security or birdwaching, I will be more than happy to help.
 - 📫 How to reach me: You can mail me at ujjwalkumar36@outlook.com, follow me on [Twitter](https://twitter.com/epicujjwal), [LinkedIn](https://www.linkedin.com/in/ujjwal-kumar-057b511b1).
 Will soon reach back to you.

+**If you are reading this, I'm not active on the internet.
+I won't be there Discord servers, won't respond to emails and messages.
+My twitter account is available and I may post stuff there.
+If it's REALLY urgent try to DM me on Twitter or try joining the Hackarmour organization**